openforge/capacitor-game-connect/README.md

 ## Creating Achievements on Android

-Before use the `Achievement Methods` of the plugin, you need to setup your Achievements in your Google Play Console following the next steps:
+Before use the `Achievement Methods` of the plugin, you need to setup your Achievements and Leaderboards in your Google Play Console following the next steps:

+1. Navigate to your Google Play Console portal and select your app.
+2. On the sidebar, go to Grow section and then Setup and management
+3. Click Leaderboards and configure it by filling the fields.
+Then click save and publish your changes
+4. Click Achievements and configure it by filling the fields.
+Then click save and publish your changes
+5. Make sure all your changes are published by going to the Publishing section.

 ## Setup for iOS